Sri2091/Automation/03_instructions/Titan taneria/Titan Instructions.md

 ### NATURAL LANGUAGE FLOW:
 Create prompts that feel like lifestyle moments rather than posed fashion shots, while maintaining professional quality and the 150-200 word count.

+if u didnt recieve outfit u must return with same format but values as "[unable to]"

+dont be delusional and send this constant respsnse

 ## QUALITY STANDARDS